About Us

 Q: What is the most meaningful of all the awards you have obtained?

 A: My election to the Society of Fellows at Harvard University, once I was selected as the first researcher from Turkey since 1933.
 It is an exceptional networking region.
-The award went past my private achievement, as it is a way for me to represent my beautiful United States.
+The award went beyond my private achievement, as it is a way for me to represent my beautiful United States.
 In Turkey, I don’t speak about technology most effectively; I also communicate about lifestyle, the circle of relatives who contribute to Istanbul, and my interactions with students.

 Q: How do you share your stories with people in Turkey?